UP | HOME

 Some codes assume that the contraction coefficients are for a linear combination of normalized primitives.
 This implies that a normalization constant for the primitive \(ks\) needs to be computed and stored.
 If this normalization factor is not required, \(f_{ks}=1\).

-Some codes assume that the basis function are normalized.
+Some codes assume that the basis functions are normalized.
 This implies the computation of an extra normalization factor, \(\mathcal{N}_s\).
 If the the basis function is not considered normalized, \(\mathcal{N}_s=1\).

 All the basis set parameters are stored in one-dimensional arrays.